 Kumarakom Bird Sanctuary

-The popular Kumarakom Bird Sanctuary of Kerala is located on the banks of the Vembanand Lake.
-The Sanctaury is famous for its varied avian population.
-You can locate local varieties such as waterfowls, cuckoos and owls, as well as the migratory Siberian Cranes can be viewed here.
+The popular Kumarakom Bird Sanctuary of Kerala is located on the banks of the Vembanad Lake.
+The Sanctuary is famous for its varied avian population.
+You can locate local varieties such as waterfowls, cuckoos, and owls, as well as the migratory Siberian Cranes can be viewed here.
 The Kumarakom Tourist Complex, spanning over 101 acres of exotic wooded land and lake, was built around the 50-year-old ‘Baker’s Mansion’, which was earlier a small hotel run by the Kerala Tourism Development Corporation (KTDC).

-Other Important Wildlife Sanctuaries to Visit Chinar Wildlife Santuary, Neyyar Wildlife Sanctuary, Silent Valley National Park, Peppara National Park.
+Other Important Wildlife Sanctuaries to Visit Chinar Wildlife Sanctuary, Neyyar Wildlife Sanctuary, Silent Valley National Park, Peppara National Park.